pranav-ap/blog/content/posts/statistics-fundamentals.md

 description: ""
 ---

-**Statistics** is concerned with the collection and analysis of datasets, and the presentation of results.
-It helps to make decisions in the face of uncertainty.
+**Statistics** is concerned with the collection, analysis and presentation of data.

 # Population and Samples